Welcome to Early Years

 Children are encouraged to use Reading Plus at home as it improves fluency, comprehension, vocabulary, stamina, and motivation.

-We practise spellings three times a week in school during our SCODE lessons and we send home word lists and fun games to practise and embed our spellings.
+We practise spellings daily in school during our SCODE lessons and we send home word lists and fun games to practise and embed our spellings.

 We will also send home a fun ‘Infinity quiz’ each Friday which the children can access using a QR code or on paper.
 The quiz will consolidate that week’s learning.

-It is important that the children complete spelling and maths homework every week.
+It is important that the children complete spelling and maths homework every week and don’t forget children we’ve now added a raffle wheel for homework too!

 We have lots of lunchtime and after school clubs on offer from drawing club to roller skating, there’s something for everyone!

-The Year 5’s and some extra lucky Y6’s will also have the opportunity to visit Derwent Hill this year for a 5 day residential.
+The Year 5’s will also have the opportunity to visit Derwent Hill this year for a 5 day residential.
 Mrs Caraher is so excited.

 Learning Showcase